The Node.js process Object: Environment, Arguments, Exit State, and Runtime Metadata

 Inheritance and Isolation

-Environment variables are inherited from the parent process.
-When you run node app.js, the shell's entire environment gets copied into your Node process at startup.
-The kernel handles this during fork()/exec() - the child gets a copy of the parent's environ array.
-And it is a copy.
-Modifying process.env in your Node program has zero effect on the parent shell or any sibling processes.
-Information flows one way: parent to child, at spawn time.
+Environment variables arrive from the parent process.
+When you run node app.js, the shell's environment is copied into the new process at startup.
+On POSIX systems, that happens across the fork()/exec() process creation path; other platforms use their own process creation APIs.
+In either case, modifying process.env inside your program does not mutate the parent shell or sibling processes.
+Information flows from parent to child at spawn time.

 env: { ...process.env, WORKER_ID: '3' },